-driving these responses when in reality no causal link is present.
+Estimating equation (4.1) by OLS is likely to result in biased estimates of the marginal propensity to borrow or invest out of changes in collateral values.
+Common factors such as expectations about future productivity may result in increased demand for a firm's goods and services and simultaneously drive up real estate prices.
+If firms respond to such local demand shocks by increasing their borrowing and investment, it may appear that appreciation in firms' real estate holdings are driving these responses when in reality no causal link is present.
 Further, there may be a reverse causality problem, whereby increased firm borrowing may facilitate real estate acquisitions within the same year.
-Reverse causality may also run through investment, as large firms' physical capital investment could increase the value of real estate on the firm's balance sheet through general equilibrium effects operating on local property markets.
+Reverse causality may also run through investment, as large firms' CAPX could increase the value of real estate on the firm's balance sheet through general equilibrium effects operating on local property markets.

-I address these sources of endogeneity by instrumenting the market value of firms' real estate assets using two measures of city-level exposure to the land use reform, median road width and the share of land plots unaffected by an increase in floor-to-area ratio limits via the land use reform in 1983, or $1 - T_j^{Pre}$ from equation (3.2), interacted with an indicator variable equal to one for years after and including 1983.
+I address these sources of endogeneity by instrumenting the market value of firms' real estate assets using combinations of my two measures of city-level exposure to the land use reform, median or average road width and the share of initially FAR-constrained parcels, T_j^{Pre} from equation (3.2), interacted with an indicator variable equal to one for years after and including 1983.
 These instruments extract an exogenous shock to real estate supply using the post-reform dummy as a common demand shock.
-In doing so, the effect of corporate real estate values on borrowing and investment behaviors is identified off the differential exposure of firms' headquarter locations to the land use reforms enacted in 1983 and 1987.

-The full model can be described by the following equations and exclusion restrictions:
+In doing so, the effect of corporate real estate values on borrowing and investment behaviors is identified via the differential exposure of firms' headquarter locations to the land use reform.18 The full model can be described by the following equations and exclusion restrictions: